About the INA

 The Academy is part of a branch office of the German Federal Agency for Nature Conservation (BfN).
 The Academy and the central administration of the branch office Isle of Vilm form the staff unit "International Academy for Nature Conservation, Administration of Vilm".

 In a team of eleven committed employees, we design, organise and lead workshops, seminars and training courses, and also compile results and feed them into international discussions.

 Event planning team

 Event design and facilitation team

 Additionally, 20 employees in administration, reception, kitchen, service, building services and boat service ensure your stay on Vilm is a pleasant one.

 INA Advisory Board

-Twelve experts advise the Academy on the strategic orientation and on the choice of thematic priorities for the seminar topics.
-They support the INA with their experience from research institutions, international and national non-governmental organisations, development cooperation organisations and the German Parliament.
+The INA Advisory Board advises the BfN Directorate on the strategic orientation and further development of the Academy.
+The members of the INA Advisory Board bring their experience from research institutions, international and national non-governmental organisations, the private sector and the German Parliament.

 In April 2012, the constituent meeting of the newly founded advisory board took place on the Isle of Vilm.
 The Advisory Board meets once a year and develops recommendations to advance the work of the INA and to ensure its quality.